ratul-07/ratul-07.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello there, My name is Ratul Sur"
+title: "👋 Hello there, welcome to my Academic Website"
 author_profile: true
 redirect_from:
   - /about/